MUSEUM ADVENTURES brings bilingual English/Spanish traveling exhibits to rural communities across Oregon with fun activities for the whole family.

 Two Exciting Adventures

-The Museum Adventures program includes two exhibits: Oregon's Dino-Story, launched June 2022, and Native Innovation launching in 2023.
+The Museum Adventures program includes two exhibits: Oregon's Dino-Story, launched June 2022, and Native Innovation, hitting the road in 2024.
 Each theme has two traveling exhibit copies.

 The Museum Adventures exhibit will spend approximately four weeks at your location and can be used as the basis for a variety of fun, educational community programming.
 All public-facing materials are bilingual English/Spanish—such as the exhibit stations, family handouts, and publicity resources.